chapati/beam-wiki/Transaction-creation-protocol.md

 # Transaction creation protocol

 The process of creating transactions in Beam (and other MimbleWimble currencies) is interactive.
-In order to create new Beam transaction, wallets have to communicate with each other.
-During this negotiation they may exchange with a wide range of parameters which should allow to create a transaction they need.
+In order to create a new Beam transaction, the sending and receiving wallets have to communicate with each other.
+During this negotiation they may exchange a wide range of parameters which should allow to create the transaction they need.
 As a result, the protocol between wallets should be extendable.

 ## What is a transaction in Beam?
-Any transaction should contain:
+Any Beam transaction should contain the following:
 * List of input UTXOs (Inputs), they have to present in blockchain
 * List of newly created UTXOs (Outputs) and rangeproofs for each output
 * Explicit excess (offset)
 * Kernel

-### Kernel consists (at least):
+### Transaction Kernel consists of (at least) the following:
 * Blinded excess
 * Transaction fee
 * Minimal and Maximal height values.
-These values allow to control the time while transaction is valid.
-Node will not accept transaction if its height is lower than minimal height and greater than maximum height
+These values allow to control the time in which the transaction is valid.
+Node will not accept a transaction if its height is lower than minimal height and greater than maximum height
 * Signature.
-This is a Schorr’s multi signature which signs all kernel’s values listed above
+This is a Schorr’s multi signature which signs all the values listed above

-### Simple transaction flow.
+### A Simple transaction flow.
-Let’s we **Sender** wants to make a payment to **Receiver**.
+Let’s say a **Sender** wants to make a payment to a **Receiver**.
-* **Sender** and **Rreceiver** have to agree about `amount` and `fee`.
+* **Sender** and **Receiver** have to agree about `amount` and `fee`.
-* **Sender** selects `inputs` which allow to pay `amount + fee`, if sum of 'inputs' is greater, **Sender** creates output for the change. **Sender** creates overall _blinding excess_ value `blindingExcess_S` and `offset_S`
+* **Sender** selects `inputs` which allow to pay `amount + fee`.
+If the sum of 'inputs' is greater than `amount + fee`, **Sender** also creates output for the change. **Sender** creates overall _blinding excess_ value `blindingExcess_S` and `offset_S`
 * **Receiver** creates output for given `amount` and calculates _blinding excess_ `blindingExcess_R` and `offset_R`
 * Both sides should generate _nonces_ `nonce_S` and `nonce_R` respectively.
-* Both should pass each other public forms of excesses:
+* Both sides should pass each other public forms of excesses:
   * `publicNonce_S = nonce_S*G` and `publicNonce_R = nonce_R*G` – public nonces
   *  `publicExcess_S = blindingExcess_S*G` and `publicExcess_R = blindingExcess_R*G` – public blinding excessed
-* Both have to calculate
+* Both sides have to calculate
   * total blinding excess: `X = publicExcess_S + publicExcess_R`
   * total public nonce: `K = publicNonce_S + publicNonce_R`
-* Both have to calculate Schorr’s signature challenge:
+* Both sides have to calculate Schorr’s signature challenge:
    * `e = H(K|M)`, where M is a signed message, it calculates from kernel and it includes X, fee, min height and max height
-* Both calculate and pass to each other partial signatures:
+* Both sides calculate and pass to each other partial signatures:
   * S: `partialSignature_S = publicNonce_S + e*publicExcess_S`
   * R: `partialSignature_R = publicNonce_R + e*publicExcess_R`
 * Final signature is calculated: `signature = partialSignature_S + partialSignature_R`